 Actual results that differ from the assumptions are recognised immediately in profit or loss as and when they occur.
 While the group believes that its assumptions are reasonable and appropriate, significant differences in the group's actual experience or significant changes in the assumptions may materially affect its estimated liabilities for pension and employee benefits and net employee benefits expense.
-The carrying amount of the estimated liabilities for employee benefits as at 31 December 2021 was US\$6,137,000 (2020: US\$6,137,000).
+The carrying amount of the estimated liabilities for employee benefits as at 31 December 2022 is US\$6,423,000 (2021: US\$6,137,000).